kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 ![image](https://github.com/user-attachments/assets/7d72d659-267f-4237-8273-b70d8649f788)

-Go to Processing Parameters and Check Do not fail if new orbit file is not found to make sure our process doesn't fail even though orbit file not found ( Because orbit file is only available after two weeks of the acqusition at the moment )
+Go to Processing Parameters and Check Do not fail if new orbit file is not found to make sure our process doesn't fail even though orbit file not found ( Because orbit file is only available after two weeks of the acquisition at the moment )

 ![image](https://github.com/user-attachments/assets/4aa65093-b705-4ab5-b6dc-7431095392c3)